TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 * Any two station blocks together will now form tabs, instead of requiring a crafting station
 * Multiple of the same block can be tabs, for example placing 2 crafting stations together gives tabs to switch between them
+* At most 6 tabs can exist in the UI

 **Reworked repair kits**